-ITEEA's mission is to advance technological capabilities for all people and to nurture and promote the professionalism of those engaged in these pursuits.
+ITEEA's mission is to advance technological and engineering capabilities for all people and to nurture and promote the professionalism of those engaged in these pursuits.
 ITEEA seeks to meet the professional needs and interests of members as well as to improve public understanding of technology, innovation, design, and engineering education and its contributions.

 ITEEA represents more than 35,000 secondary technology and engineering educators in the U.S. alone who are developers, administrators, and university personnel in the field representing all levels of education.
 ITEEA corporate members are comprised of leading technology companies.